LionKingAHAU/ECDEP/ReadMe.md

 ```

-4. prioritization-step4.py: this script helps to use SVM-RFE to select informative communities.
+4. prioritization-step4.py: This script helps to use SVM-RFE to select informative communities.

 ```python